yorkmuseumstrust/digital/docs/support/help-razorblue.md

 # Making an effective support request

-Providing the best support request that you can helps Razorblue understand, prioritise and resolve your issue.
+You can help IT Support understand, prioritise and resolve your issue, by providing more detail in your support request.

 This will get you back up and running faster! 🏃‍♂️